amazon-connect/amazon-connect-chatjs/README.md

 The arguments are based on the [API request body](https://docs.aws.amazon.com/connect-participant/latest/APIReference/API_SendEvent.html#API_SendEvent_RequestSyntax) with the following differences:

 - Fields are in `camelCase`.
-- `ClientToken` cannot be specified.
+- `ClientToken`  is optional and can be used to ensure idempotency of the request.
 - `ContentType` allows the following values:
   - `"application/vnd.amazonaws.connect.event.typing"`
   - `"application/vnd.amazonaws.connect.event.connection.acknowledged"`